Placekicker: Shoes

-Placekickers in the modern game usually wear specialized shoes (football boots).
-The reason for this is that, as compared to regular football cleats which use tougher and stiffer plastic, football boots are primarily made out of leather.
+Placekickers in the modern game usually wear specialized shoes (soccer cleats).
+The reason for this is that, as compared to regular football cleats which use tougher and stiffer plastic, soccer cleats are primarily made out of leather.
 Kickers will also, in certain situations, wear two different cleats.
 One is their kicking cleat and the other is referred to as their plant foot.
-The reason that kickers will wear a football cleat on their plant foot as opposed to a football boot is because the stiffer material will help the plant foot have a firm grip in the ground and hold the kicker’s ankle in a tight position.
+The reason that kickers will wear a football cleat on their plant foot as opposed to a soccer cleat is because the stiffer material will help the plant foot have a firm grip in the ground and hold the kicker's ankle in a tight position.
 In very rare circumstances, though, some prefer to kick barefoot.
 Tony Franklin was one such barefoot kicker, who played in Super Bowls for the Philadelphia Eagles and New England Patriots.
 Another was Rich Karlis, who once shared two kicking records - the record for longest field goal in Super Bowl history, kicking a 48-yard field goal in Super Bowl XXI to tie Jan Stenerud and also for the most field goals in a game, seven for Minnesota in 1989, tying Jim Bakken's record of the time, a record since broken by Rob Bironas.
 Englishman Rob Hart kicked barefoot during his 7-year NFL Europe career.
 John Baker also used the style in the 1990s in the Canadian Football League, as did José Cortéz in the XFL.
 The last person to kick barefoot in an NFL game was Jeff Wilkins in 2002.

 A unique shoe was worn by New Orleans Saints kicker Tom Dempsey; Dempsey had a deformed kicking foot that left him with a flat kicking surface at the front of his foot, and he wore a shoe that accommodated it.
 After Dempsey kicked a record-setting 63-yard field goal using the special shoe in 1970, the league instituted a rule change establishing standards for kicking shoes in 1977, informally known as the "Tom Dempsey Rule", that "any shoe that is worn by a player with an artificial limb on his kicking leg must have a kicking surface that conforms to that of a normal kicking shoe."
 Dempsey played for two more years after the rule's institution, retiring in 1979.

 Barefoot kickers are banned in the vast majority of high school games, due to a rule by the National Federation of State High School Associations, which requires all players to wear shoes.
 Texas plays by NCAA rules, and therefore barefoot kickers are legal in Texas.